ez8801/Portfolio/README_ENG.md

 # About Me
 ### Introduction
 - Hi!
-I'm Minwoo Baek,
+I'm Minwoo Baek, I work as a Unity3d developer at a game developer.
+- I am interested in productivity improvement, workflow, and enjoy discussions.

 ### Contact & Channel
 - Email | usd122@naver.com